lucasjolibois54/iweather/README.md

 <!-- Thank you -->
 ## Thanks for watching

-If you enjoyed the project, please fork the repo & don't forget to give the it a star!
+Hope you enjoyed the project.
+If you did, then don't forget to give the it a star!
 Thanks again!

 <p align="right">(<a href="#top">back to top</a>)</p>